 Selected and Introduced by Cheryl Strayed

-“Hayden has a sharp eye, unexpectedly at the service of a tender heart; in her stories are innumerable sentences that will make smile, many sentences that will make you laugh aloud, and at least one sentence that even the most cynical readers will be unable to finish without tears.” —Brendan Gill
+“Hayden has a sharp eye, unexpectedly at the service of a tender heart; in her stories are innumerable sentences that will make you smile, many sentences that will make you laugh aloud, and at least one sentence that even the most cynical readers will be unable to finish without tears.” —Brendan Gill

 The Tattooed Heart & My Name Is Rose

 Two novels by Theodora Keogh